JBLE hosts LEAD Peninsula

-U.S. Air Force Master Sgt.
-Wes Daniel, 1st Maintenance Group weapons standardization team chief, explains the roles of different munitions to members of the Learn, Explore, Absorb and Disseminate (LEAD) Peninsula Program during a visit to Joint Base Langley-Eustis, Virginia, May 20, 2021.
-LEAD Peninsula is a community program that stresses the importance of the private, public, and nonprofit sectors of the region by providing community leaders the opportunity to interface with one another.
-(U.S. Air Force photo by Staff Sgt.
-Chandler Baker)
+U.S. Air Force Col. Allen Herritage, 633rd Mission Support Group commander, briefs the Learn, Explore, Absorb and Disseminate (LEAD) Peninsula group during a base visit at Joint Base Langley-Eustis, Virginia, May 20, 2021.
+The program helps foster a sense of community and show how all actors of the Virginia Peninsula community impact each other by immersing members in experiences they might normally never have.
+(U.S. Air Force photo by Senior Airman Alexandra Singer)

 |Date Taken: